jeje0883/HealthMonitor/README.md

 The web dashboard shows Pulse, SpO₂, Temp, and a signal bar (PI).
 An ECG waveform canvas is also displayed if AD8232 is enabled and wired.

+If BLE is enabled, the device advertises a custom service emitting metrics once per second.

 Put a finger on the MAX30102; Pulse/SpO₂ will appear once stable.

 ## Wi‑Fi Modes & Config Portal